I’d say that 90% of the giveaways I see on Instagram aren’t legal. In fact, when I see one that is legal it stands out.

 I don’t like to rely on scare tactics to convince you that you should do things on the legal up and up.

-And even if I did, when it comes to giveaways scare tactics are pointless because very rarely does anyone get in trouble for hosting an illegal giveaway.
+And even if I did, when it comes to giveaways scare tactics are pointless because it’s rare that a business gets in trouble for hosting an illegal giveaway.

 So why should you go through the extra steps of creating a giveaway that’s on the legal up and up?